n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/07 Redirecting Output.md

 	- [Pipe](#Pipe)
 ## Streams
 In *Linux*, there are three data streams by default
 - **STDIN (0)** &mdash; The *standard input* on which data is fed into a program.
-Basically, the part of the terminal that accepts our input
+Essentially, the part of the terminal that accepts our input
-- **STDOUT (1)** &mdash; The *standard output* in the opposite, essentially how data is printed by a program, in most cases, what we see on the terminal
+- **STDOUT (1)** &mdash; The *standard-output* in the opposite, essentially how data is printed by a program, in most cases, what we see on the terminal
 - **STDERR (2)** &mdash; The *standard error* is for error messages, also printed to the terminal by default

 ## Piping and Redirection
 These are the means that a user may connect the three streams between different programs and files, allowing them to point data wherever they want it to flow.
-For example, it is commin practice to pipe the ***STDOUT*** of one program, like `echo` or `cat`, into the ***STDIN*** of another program, something like [Grep and Egrep](../../Tools,%20Binaries,%20and%20Programs/CLI%20Utilities/Fundamental%20Linux/Grep%20and%20Egrep.md) or[cut](../../Tools,%20Binaries,%20and%20Programs/CLI%20Utilities/Fundamental%20Linux/cut.md).
+For example, it is common practice to pipe the ***STDOUT*** of one program, like `echo` or `cat`, into the ***STDIN*** of another program, something like [Grep and Egrep](../../Tools,%20Binaries,%20and%20Programs/CLI%20Utilities/Fundamental%20Linux/Grep%20and%20Egrep.md) or[cut](../../Tools,%20Binaries,%20and%20Programs/CLI%20Utilities/Fundamental%20Linux/cut.md).

 There are several symbols for piping and redirection.